 MoEngage Flows is a series of Cross-channel (across the channels viz.
 Email, Push, SMS etc.) Lifecycle campaigns to be sent to your customers basis their actions/in-actions on your app/website.

-Flows have been divided in four key pieces:
+Flows have been divided into four key pieces:

-Entry trigger condition can be configured by clicking on Add Entry Condition block.
+Entry trigger conditions can be configured by clicking on the Add Entry Condition block.

 An entry trigger condition determines who will enter into the MoEngage flow.
 All the users who satisfy the entry condition will enter the flow.
 In Entry condition, you can segment the users basis user events/properties condition.

 For the example below, users who have "Last known city" as Bangalore and have not executed Made Purchase in past 30 days, enter them into the Flow, 2 hours after they open the App again.